deanoko/cse15l-lab-reports/labreport3.md

 **part1: Bugs**

-1. A failure-inducing input for the buggy program, as a JUnit test and any associated code.
+1.A failure-inducing input for the buggy program, as a JUnit test and any associated code.

 `int[] input1 = { 3, 4, 5, 6, 7 };`